Michael Bruter: First time voters and youth democratic experience

-In 2011, Buter received a €250,000 European Commission grant to study youth participation in Europe, having done previous research on young party members' motivations in European democracies.
+In 2011, Bruter received a €250,000 European Commission grant to study youth participation in Europe, having done previous research on young party members' motivations in European democracies.
 In 2016, he published "Youth participation in Europe: In between hope and disillusion" (with Cammaerts, Banaji, Harrison, and Anstead).

 In 2016, Bruter started a new project on optimising the electoral experience of first time voter in collaboration with Sarah Harrison and a number of leading Electoral Commissions around the world, resulting in the EPO's "First and Foremost" projet, funded by a £720,000 grant from the Economic and Social Research Council.
-One of the key justification of this research is the fact that youth who abstain in the first two elections of their lives are likely to become chronic abstentionnist, while those who vote in their first two elections can be expected to be regiular participants.
+One of the key justification of this research is the fact that youth who abstain in the first two elections of their lives are likely to become chronic abstentionist, while those who vote in their first two elections can be expected to be regiular participants.
 Therefore, improving first-time voters' experience is key to maintaining a reasonably high electoral turnout.

 Bruter spoke in favor of lowering the legal voting age because young people who still live with their parents are more likely to vote, which could lead to a higher turnout among first-time voters, and thus also to higher participation in the long term due to the habituation phenomenon associated with youths' first two votes.

-In November 2022, the Economic and Social Research Council (ESRC) annonced that Bruter and Harrison had been awarded the Celebrating Impact Pize 2022 for Outstanding international impact due to the EPO's work on optimising citizens’ electoral experience.
+In November 2022, the Economic and Social Research Council (ESRC) announced that Bruter and Harrison had been awarded the Celebrating Impact Prize 2022 for Outstanding international impact due to the EPO's work on optimising citizens’ electoral experience.

 Empowering citizens with technology

-Bruter and Sarah Harrison also founded the Collaborative Democracy Solutions (CODES) project, supported by the LSE, which aims to better undertand the mind of voters, as well as optimise electoral and consultative processes, using technology.
-On of the project's key acievment is the Code T human-led articifial intelligence, which allows citizens to express their preferences in their own words and have them translated into "powerful, accurate, and transaprent collective decisions".
+Bruter and Sarah Harrison also founded the Collaborative Democracy Solutions (CODES) project, supported by the LSE, which aims to better understand the mind of voters, as well as optimise electoral and consultative processes, using technology.
+One of the project's key achievement is the Code T human-led artificial intelligence, which allows citizens to express their preferences in their own words and have them translated into "powerful, accurate, and transparent collective decisions".

 In 2022, the project received a European Research Council Proof of Concept grant of €150,000.